postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-setting_up_monitor.md

   <li>In the <b>MONITOR COLLECTION</b> modal, you must: </li>
   </ol>

-  * Enter the name of the monitor
+  * Enter the name of the monitor.
   * Select an environment (optional).
   * Set how frequently the monitor should run.
   * Select one or more regions of the world from where you want to monitor your results.